hakuhodo-technologies/scope-rl/README.md

 ## Overview

 *OfflineGym* is an open-source Python Software for implementing the whole procedure of offline Reinforcement Learning (offline RL), from data collection to offline policy learning, evaluation, and selection.
-Our software includes a series of modules to implement synthetic dataset generation and dataset preprocessing, Off-Policy Evaluation (OPE) estimators, and Off-Policy Selection (OPS) methods.
+Our software includes a series of modules to implement synthetic dataset generation and dataset preprocessing, estimators for Off-Policy Evaluation (OPE), and Off-Policy Selection (OPS) methods.

 This software is also compatible with [d3rlpy](https://github.com/takuseno/d3rlpy), which provides the algorithm implementation of both online and offline RL methods, to streamline the implementation from learning and evaluation in an unified interface.
 OfflineGym enables an easy, flexible and reliable experiment in offline RL research on any environment with [OpenAI Gym](https://gym.openai.com)-like interface (from basic one to practical setup) and also simplify the practical implementation on a variety of customized dataset.